Altinn/altinn-studio/README.md

 > **Note** Developing apps?
 > If you just want to quickly perform tests of your app on your development machine you can follow the instructions on
-> how to [run apps locally](src/development/README.md).
-This repository is mainly the Designer-tool that deployed and used to build and
+> how to [run apps locally](https://github.com/Altinn/app-localtest).
+This repository is mainly the Designer-tool which is used to build and
-> monitor apps.
+> deploy apps.

 ## Getting Started with developing Altinn Studio